kennethbchen/Discord-SnailMail-Bot/README.md

 ## Features

-Users can register with the bot and link with other users to enable sending and receiving letters to each other.
+Users can register with the bot to enable sending and receiving letters to others.

 Users can write and send letters to other users, and those letters will be delivered after a certain amount of time (typically days) has passed to simulate the real world transit of mail.